RainJamesY/RainJamesY.github.io/_pages/about.md

   - Domain Adaptation/Transfer learning
   - Semi-supervised Learning
 - Artificial Intelligence Security & Privacy
-- Natural Language Processing
+  - Security in Large Language Models (Natural Language Processing)

 # 🔥 News

+- *2023.8:* One paper is accepted by ICCVW UnCV 2023.

-- *2023.5:* 2 of our projects won the First Prize in the 16th China Undergraduate Computer Design Competition of Middle South Division (Award Rate: 3%)
+- *2023.5:* Two of our projects won the First Prize in the 16th China Undergraduate Computer Design Competition of Middle South Division (Award Rate: 3%)
 - *2022.10*: I won the Second Class Scholarship and was graded as Merit Student (both 10% school-wide) of WHU.
 - *2022.05*: Teamed up with Pinji Chen and Yifan Zhang, we won  the Honorable Mention (Second Prize) in 2022 MCM/ICM Competition (Award Rate: 15% world-wide).